d99kris/nchat/README.md

 ### attachment_open_command

 Specifies a custom command to use for opening/viewing attachments.
-The command shall include `%1` which will be replaced by the filename or url to open.
+The command shall include `%1` which will be replaced by the filename to open.
 If not specified, the following default commands are used:

 Linux: `xdg-open >/dev/null 2>&1 '%1' &`